RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/singular.md

 Navigate the the [Customer View](doc:customers) for the test user that just made a purchase.
 Make sure that all of the required data from step 1 above is listed as attributes for the user.

+> 🚧 Check the Singular Export logs tool for Revenue
+>
+> While we are still sending the Revenue metric for these events, you should not expect to see the event appearing as Revenue in Singular's SDK console.
+You can verify that the event is processed as a revenue event in the Export logs tool via Singular.

 ![](https://files.readme.io/28f4a01-app.revenuecat.com_activity_777004e5_event_1b2e7407-a1bc-416a-84cf-b65688412bbe_2.png)

 ## Check that the Singular event delivered successfully

 While still on the Customer View, click into the test purchase event in the [Customer History](doc:customer-history) and make sure that the Singular integration event exists and was delivered successfully.

 ![](https://files.readme.io/2dba434-app.revenuecat.com_activity_40779aaf_event_92499ad6-350b-455a-a2ec-4c28c4ca0b28_3.png)

 > 👍 You've done it!
 >